-Trump leads Clinton
+Trump defeats Clinton

-Republican presidential candidate Donald Trump led Democrat Hillary Clinton 247 to 215 in the electoral college race at press time, just after 2 a.m.
-It takes 270 to win the presidency.
+The Republican presidential nominee led Democrat Hillary Clinton 288 to 215 in the electoral college race at 3 a.m.
+It takes 270 to win the presidency, so Trump had all that he needed.

-The outcome in seven states remained undecided: Arizona (worth 11 electoral college votes), Michigan (11), Maine (4), Minnesota (10), New Hampshire (4), Pennsylvania (20) and Wisconsin (10).
+At 2 a.m., the outcome in seven states remained undecided: Arizona (worth 11 electoral college votes), Michigan (11), Maine (4), Minnesota (10), New Hampshire (4), Pennsylvania (20) and Wisconsin (10).
 Trump was leading in many of those states as votes still were being counted.

 The Clinton campaign sent home supporters at the Jacob K. Javits Convention Center in New York City just after 2 a.m., telling them nothing would be decided until the morning.